-Median Mean Single figure pay gap -10.4% 1.2%
+Median Mean Single figure pay gap -10.4% 1.5%

 The median calculation of the single figure pay gap shows that the median female employee earns more than the median male employee.
-However, the mean figure provides a different interpretation of the average gender pay gap, suggesting that female employees are earning less.
+However, the mean figure provides a different interpretation of the average gender pay gap, suggesting that female employees are earning slightly less.
 These figures indicate that there are more men on lowest pay grades than there are women, but also that there are more men in the higher quartiles.

-Percentage of male and female employees who receive bonuses
+Percentage of male and female employees who received recognition payments

-Number of staff awarded bonus Percentage of all employees awarded bonus
+Number of staff awarded recognition payments Percentage of all employees awarded recognition payments

-Male 10 3.7%
+Male 5 1.0%

-Female 14 6.0%
+Female 12 2.4%

-Total 24 5.6%
+Total 17 3.4%